Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Abstract

 \section{Abstract}

-Using the techniques in topological dynamics, we give a uniform treatment of Li-Yorke chaos, mean Li-Yorke chaos and distributional chaos for continuous endomorphisms of completely metrizable groups, and characterize three kinds of chaos (resp. extreme chaos) in term of the existence of corresponding semi-irregular points (resp. irregular points).
-We also apply the results to the chaos theory of continuous linear operators on Fr\'echet spaces, which improve some results in the literature.
+Using some techniques from topological dynamics, we give a uniform treatment of Li-Yorke chaos, mean Li-Yorke chaos and distributional chaos for continuous endomorphisms of completely metrizable groups, and characterize three kinds of chaos (resp.\@ extreme chaos) in terms of the existence of the so-called semi-irregular points (resp.\@ irregular points).
+We exhibit some examples of inner automorphisms of Polish groups to illustrate the results.
+We also apply our results to the chaos theory of continuous linear operators on Fr\'echet spaces, which improves some results in the literature.